CFlory-Programming/AdvProgrammingIndividualProject/README.md

 - File content detection
 - File metadata detection (Date created, last updated)
 - Supports images, videos, word documents, google documents, and more!
-- Exortable Logs (.txt report of what was deleted)
+- Exportable Logs (.txt report of what was deleted)
 - Warning prompts with an overview before deleting any files

 ## Platforms